-As the weekend of the conference draws near, it is important to do some solid background research on your assigned position before taking the stand!
-To be fair to all of the delegates participating in your committee, it is required of all delegates that they are familiar with their positions, and have a written position paper submitted to their chairs before the first committee session begins.
+As the weekend of the conference draws near, it is important to do some solid background research on your assigned positions before taking the stand!
+To be fair to all of the delegates participating in your committee, it is required of all delegates that they are familiar with their positions, and have a written positions paper submitted to their chairs before the first committee session begins.
 Being well prepared and knowledgeable is just as important as your debate skills at a Model UN conference.
 Although you are not expected to show all of your research to your chair, it may be useful to write some information down and bring it with you for reference during the conference.

 The Rules & Procedures guide is now available!

 BUSUN expects that delegates prepare for the conference by submitting a short positions paper to their committee chairs to demonstrate their preparatory research to the dias.
 To ensure high quality debate, we hope that all of our delegates will come to conference with familiarity with their topics and an understanding of their block positions!

 To help you craft a top-notch positions paper, here are a few guidelines:

 - Position papers should be 2-3 pages in length, written in Times New Roman typeset at 12 point size, double spaced, with 1 inch margins.

 - Please email your positions papers to your committee email.
 If you are unsure of your committee email address, please look at our committees page and click on the email hyperlink.

 - Position paper should be submitted in .DOC, .DOCX, or .PDF format.
 Files should be titled in the following format: School_LastName_Position (e.g. "BrownHS_Smith_DISEC.pdf").

 - Citations and works referenced should be formatted in Chicago or MLA style.
 Please cite all works you consult in your research.
 BUSUN takes plagiarism seriously - plagiarism may result in disqualification of a delegation from our awards process, and your delegation may not be invited to BUSUN in the future.